 Big Smallmouth Bass

-Fly Fishing at Branch’s Seine River Lodge in Ontario's Sunset Country
+Fly Fishing at Branch’s Seine River Lodge in Ontario's Sunset Country.

 In Northwest Ontario, there are some great fly fishing opportunities for numerous warm water species.

-For those that love to catch big smallmouth bass on topwater flies, you should consider Branch’s Seine River Lodge near the town of Atikokan.
+For those who love to catch big smallmouth bass on topwater flies, you should consider Branch’s Seine River Lodge near the town of Atikokan.
 Located just a few hours from the Canada-US border, this drive-in lodge has exceptional access to walleye and pike fishing.
 But what people from all over come for are the smallmouth bass.

 The smallmouth here are large and aggressive, with 15- to 18-inch specimens being the average.
 The bass hold tight to the banks and near structures such as beaver lodges, fallen trees, and rocky points.

 The lodge has great boats for fly fishers with wide bottoms and good casting decks.
 Additionally, the lodge has guides available who can be hired for a day or two to show you the best hot spots and techniques for catching smallmouth.
 Branch’s Seine River Lodge has both housekeeping and full American Plans to meet your needs.
-The lodge also has brand new cabins that are large and spacious with plenty of room for your equipment.
+The lodge also has brand new cabins that are large and spacious, with plenty of room for your equipment.

 Casting medium-sized poppers in various colours close to bank edges can produce some spectacular results.
 Based on the mood of the fish, we recommend you experiment with retrieve speeds and styles to find what works.
 If bass are not taking on top, then cast to the drop-offs with sink-tips or weighted flies.